 Fredericksburg home prices are not only among the most expensive in Virginia, but Fredericksburg real estate also consistently ranks among the most expensive in America.

-Fredericksburg is a decidedly white-collar city, with fully 87.59% of the workforce employed in white-collar jobs, well above the national average.
+Fredericksburg is a decidedly white-collar city, with fully 88.11% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Fredericksburg is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Fredericksburg who work in office and administrative support (14.44%), sales jobs (10.87%), and management occupations (10.17%).
+There are especially a lot of people living in Fredericksburg who work in sales jobs (11.98%), office and administrative support (11.33%), and management occupations (10.02%).

 Also of interest is that Fredericksburg has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Fredericksburg are very well educated compared to the average community in the nation: 37.71% of adults in Fredericksburg have a bachelor's degree or even advanced degree.
+The education level of Fredericksburg citizens is very high relative to the national average among all cities (21.84%): 37.34% of adults in Fredericksburg have a bachelor's degree or even advanced degree.

 The most common language spoken in Fredericksburg is English.
 Other important languages spoken here include Spanish and French.